ace-ecosystem/yara_scanner/README.md

    scan -c -Y my_rule_dir
    ```

-## Blacklisting
+## Filtering Rule Results

-The scan tool also supports "blacklisting" rules.
+The scan tool also supports filtering out specific rules **before they are loaded**.
 These are specified by using the -b and -B command line options.
-These allow you to exclude certain rules from the search results rather than making changes to the rules themselves.
-We use this technique to allow us to use the open source yara repository as-is, rather than trying to maintain a modified branch.
+This is useful for tuning open source repositories of yara rules.

 ## Rule Output Selection

-You can specify when a rule should (or should not) be displayed.
+You can specify when a rule match should (or should not) be reported.
 This allows you to prevent some rules from matching against certain kinds of files, or for a rule to be matched against only one specific file.

 The rules are specified as metadata name and value pairs. (example rule syntax)